sophgo/sophgo-doc/SG2042/TRM/source/system.rst

 - Setup RISC-V CPU reset address to where zsbl.bin is loaded.
 - Release all RISC-V CPUs, now all CPUs run from zero stage bootloader.

-So, RISC-V CPUs donot have a so called bootrom.
+So, RISC-V CPUs do not have a so called bootrom.
 Zero stage bootloader(zsbl.bin) is the first boot stage of RISC-V CPUs.

 Boot